peteole/blog/trophy_simulation/index.md

 primarily interested in top players; therefore, we will assume that all brawlers are maxed out.
 The strength of a player is assumed to be soley determined by a single number, the skill level, which is constant over all games.
-Players have a trophy cound, changing over the rounds.
+Players have a trophy count for the brawler they play, which is changing over the rounds.
+We assume players are matched based on the trophy count of the brawler they play.

 We simplistically assume that the game is played in discrete global rounds.
 For each round, each player joins with a probability of